By Freddie Heaney:

 Never the most urgent voice for a power adder, Kaase, for whom Greg Brown worked for 12 years, enjoyed the challenge of finding new and ingenious ways of cajoling more air into the naturally aspirated cylinder.
 So, too, it became part of young Brown’s education while determining the merits of a new cylinder head not to add a supercharger or turbocharger or to add nitrous, but instead test its merits in naturally aspirated condition first.

-On the last dyno pull of that afternoon, the twelfth in succession, Charlie Pepper leaned over to Greg Brown and murmured “Are you sure that’s only 427 cubic inches?”
+On the last dyno pull of that afternoon, the twelfth in succession, Charlie Pepper leaned over to young Brown and murmured “Are you sure that’s only 427 cubic inches?”
 An admirable comment I’d say—for at the end of that hot afternoon those result sheets surely represented the emblem of progress!

 Hammerhead Performance Engines